ku-asteam/Traffic-Monitoring/README.md

 # Traffic Monitoring Application for RYU
+Application that uses OpenFlow to obtain statistical information of the switch.
+A source code for adding a variety of statistical features from the simple monitor application of the RYU, which stores the collected data in a txt file.
 ## Requirements
-OpenFlow를 사용해 스위치의 통계 정보를 얻는 Application.
-RYU의 simple_monitor App에서 다양한 통계 항목을 추가한 소스코드이며, 수집한 데이터들을 txt 파일로 저장한다.
-## Requirements
-스위칭 허브의 실행을 위해 OpenFlow 스위치는 Open vSwitch 실행 환경으로 mininet을 사용한다.
+For execution, OpenFlow switches use Mininet as an Open vSwitch execution environment.
 - Mininet
 - Open vSwitch
 - Ryu